 The Council seeks to use its resources efficiently and effectively to provide quality services which help deliver its vision for the borough.
-In the 2015/16 Annual Audit Letter Grant Thornton, the Council's external auditors, commented that: "we are satisfied that in all significant respects the Council put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources for the year ending 31 March 2016"
+In the 2016/17 Annual Audit Letter Grant Thornton, the Council's external auditors, commented that: "we are satisfied that in all significant respects the Council put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources for the year ending 31 March 2017"

 The Council's performance is monitored via a monthly management report which tracks 23 performance indicators, grouped according to the Council's ten corporate priorities, and associated risks.
 The report uses Red exception reporting to focus attention on areas of poor performance or high risk and is a critical tool for supporting decisions across the organisation.
 The report is seen by the Executive Management Team (EMT) monthly and the Public Accounts Select Committee and Mayor & Cabinet guarterly and is published on the Council website.
 The appropriateness of these measures is reviewed annually.
 The quality of services for users is also measured through satisfaction surveys and information from the complaints and management resolution processes.
 In addition, where areas for improvement are identified, the Council acts swiftly to address them.
-For example, following the Full Joint Inspection of Youth Justice Work in September 2016, the Council has worked with its partners to develop a robust improvement plan to address the nine recommendations arising from the regulator's report.
+For example, following governance questions raised in respect of the New Bermondsey / Surrey Canal scheme in 2016 the Council instigated an independent inquiry.
+This reported in 2017 confirming that officers and members had acted correctly on the facts and in accordance with their governance obligations.

 The Lewisham Future Programme has been established to spearhead how the Council can move forward in the face of reduced government funding.
-A number of thematic and crosscutting reviews are being carried out and in 2016/17 an 'Invest to Save' transformation programme was agreed by Council.
+Proposals from a number of thematic and cross-cutting reviews were considered in 2017/18 and an 'Invest to Save' transformation programme was agreed by Council.
 This work is underpinned by four core values: